mileswildmore18/mileswildmore18/README.md

 ## Hi there 👋

+#### My name is Miles Wildmore.
+I am a web developer with background of designing in the front end side, and learning the back end side.
+My expertise and knowledge are in designing the webpage to look as pretty as possible and creating wireframes for the projects I am involved with.
+I look forward to more projects in the future based on animation on websites to bring life and visual appeal to everyone who visits them.

 <!--
 **mileswildmore18/mileswildmore18** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.